 On February 14, 2023, the Board of Supervisors approved an emergency contract with Abode Services to provide rapid rehousing to the 19 households displaced by the shooting that occurred in Half Moon Bay on January 23, 2023.
-This project is funded with \$750,000 in ARPA funds and \$1,173,543 in third-party contributions, including from nonprofits, charitable organizations, and donors, in addition to the owners of the farms where the shootings occurred.
+This project is funded with ARPA funds and third-party contributions, including from nonprofits, charitable organizations, and donors, in addition to the owners of the farms where the shootings occurred.

-Abode is helping the households transition into sustainable permanent housing by March 31, 2024, and offering housing identification and rental and move-in assistance; payment of security deposits, utilities and furnishings; and ongoing case management services to help displaced households meet their basic needs, increase their resources (e.g., employment, public assistance programs, etc.) and connect with applicable resources.
+Abode is helping the households transition into sustainable permanent housing and offering housing identification and rental and move-in assistance; payment of security deposits, utilities and furnishings; and ongoing case management services to help displaced households meet their basic needs, increase their resources (e.g., employment, public assistance programs, etc.) and connect with applicable resources.